Categories

 Mechanism of action

-The rigid double-ring structure enhances the base stacking force and significantly improves the stability of the double strand.
-In miRNA detection, the Tm value of the 8-mer LNA probe can reach 65°C (the traditional DNA probe is only 35°C), achieving high-sensitivity detection of short sequences.
+The rigid double-ring structure enhances base stacking and significantly improves double-strand stability.
+In miRNA detection, the 8-mer LNA probe has a Tm value of up to 65°C (compared to 35°C for conventional DNA probes), enabling highly sensitive detection of short sequences.

 • Detection of short RNA/DNA (such as miRNA)